helnguyen/CS-330-Getting-Started-With-Go/README.md

 ### Installing
 1. **Install Go**: Before you begin, ensure that you have Go installed on your system.
 You can download and install it from the official Go website: https://golang.org/dl/

-2. **Install Visual Studio Code**: D If you haven't already,download and install Visual Studio Code from the official website: https://code.visualstudio.com/
+2. **Install Visual Studio Code**: If you haven't already,download and install Visual Studio Code from the official website: https://code.visualstudio.com/

 3. **Install Go Extension**: Open Visual Studio Code, and in the Extensions sidebar, search for "Go" in the marketplace.
 Look for the official Go extension by Microsoft and install it.
 It is optional but it is also helpful to install "Code Runner" also downloadable in the Extension sidebar.